The Importance Of A Home’s Condition

 The condition of a home is a significant consideration in most real estate transactions.
-As a matter of fact, 90% of the complaints voiced by buyers against home sellers, address the condition of the property.
-In order to evaluate the home’s value, you should thoroughly consider its condition.
-Our goal is to describe some common condition concerns and help you put them into the proper perspective.
+As a matter of fact, a very high percentage of the complaints voiced by buyers against home sellers, address the condition of the property.
+Condition issues that are not corrected in a timely manner can in some cases, worsen.
+Understanding the significance of these problems helps either party evaluate the home’s value.
+Our goal is to describe some common condition concerns and help put them into the proper perspective.

 Advice to the Seller